himansu2046/git-for-devops/comands.md

   `git restore <file_name>`
   *Restores the specified file to its last committed state.*

-  ##.8 Check the remote url for the git hub
+## 8 Check the remote url for the git hub
     git remote -v
+## Push and pull repositorys in git
   pull the file from remote to local
     git pull origin <branchname>
     push the file from local to remote